doejo/vip-notify/README.md

 # Vip-Notify

-Wordpress VIP notifier.
+Wordpress VIP deployments notifier.

-It sends notifications to a slack channel when new stuff gets deployed.
+It sends a new notification to Slack when new VIP code gets deployed.

-## Requirements

-- Ruby 2.0

 ## Install